Summary of Significant Accounting Policies

-The Company operates in one business segment based on management's view of its business for purposes of evaluating performance and making operating decisions, representing the only reportable segment in accordance with Accounting Standard Codification ("ASC") 280, "Segment Reporting."
+The Company operates in one reportable segment based on management’s view of its business for purposes of evaluating performance and making operating decisions.

 The Company utilizes shared services including but not limited to, human resources, payroll, finance, sales, pump repair and maintenance services, as well as certain shared assets and sales, general and administrative costs.
-The Company is in the process of transitioning more shared services and synergies since the acquisition of First Biomedical.
-The Company's approach is to make operational decisions and assess performance based on delivering products and services that together provide solutions to our customer base, utilizing functional management structure and shared services where possible.
+The Company’s approach is to make operational decisions and assess performance based on delivering products and services that together provide solutions to its customer base, utilizing a functional management structure and shared services where possible.
 Based upon this business model, the chief operating decision maker only reviews consolidated financial information.

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires management to make estimates, assumptions and judgments that affect the amounts reported in the financial statements, including the notes thereto.
-The Company considers critical accounting policies to be those that require more significant judgments and estimates in the preparation of its consolidated financial statements.
-These include the following: revenue recognition, which includes contractual adjustments, accounts receivable and allowance for doubtful accounts, sales return allowances, inventory reserves, income taxes and goodwill and other intangibles valuation.
+The Company considers critical accounting policies to be those that require more significant judgments and estimates in the preparation of its consolidated financial statements, including the following: revenue recognition, which includes contractual adjustments, accounts receivable and allowance for doubtful accounts, sales return allowances, inventory reserves, long lived assets, intangible assets valuations and income tax valuations.
 Management relies on historical experience and other assumptions believed to be reasonable in making its judgment and estimates.
-Actual results could differ from those estimates.
+Actual results could differ materially from those estimates.

 Cash and Cash Equivalents

 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
-The Company maintains its cash and cash equivalents primarily with two financial institutions and is fully insured with the Federal Deposit Insurance Corporation (FDIC) under the Temporary Liquidity Guarantee Program until December 31, 2012.
+The Company maintains its cash and cash equivalents primarily with two financial institutions and is insured with the Federal Deposit Insurance Corporation.

-Accounts receivable are reduced by an allowance for amounts that could become uncollectible in the future.
-The Company's estimate for its allowance for doubtful accounts is based upon management's assessment of historical and expected net collections by payor.
-Due to continuing changes in the health care industry and third-party reimbursement it is possible that management's estimates could change in the near term, which could have a material impact on the Company’s consolidated business, financial position, results of operations and cash flows.
+Due to continuing changes in the health care industry and third-party reimbursement, it is possible that management’s estimates could change in the near term, which could have a material impact on the Company’s consolidated business, financial position, results of operations and cash flows.

-Our inventory consists of infusion pumps and related parts and supplies used in conjunction with medical equipment and are stated at the lower of cost, determined on a first in, first out basis, or market.
+The Company’s inventories consist of disposable products and related parts and supplies used in conjunction with medical equipment and are stated at the lower of cost (first-in, first-out basis) or market.
 The Company periodically performs an analysis of slow moving inventory and records a reserve based on estimated obsolete inventory, which was $0.1 million as of both December 31, 2015 and 2014.